Thanks to a 2016 study, engineers at Carlson don’t just believe new brake hardware saves money and reduces noise. They know it does.

 Not replacing brake hardware also causes something customers can’t stand—squeaky brakes.

-To understand the correlation between reusing old brake clips and noise, the lab simulated more than 1,400 stops at every temperature/brake pressure combination in a 2014 sedan with 45,000 miles and a 2014 pickup truck with 35,000 miles.
+To understand the correlation between reusing old brake clips and noise, the lab study simulated more than 1,400 stops at every temperature/brake pressure combination in a 2014 sedan with 45,000 miles and a 2014 pickup truck with 35,000 miles.

 Getting new brake pads and reusing old brake clips still caused the brakes to squeak.